Regent Bank logo

 Regent Bank Review

 Regent Bank positions itself as a foremost provider of community banking services with FDIC insurance backing.
 The bank operates both personal and business divisions, suggesting a regional or mid-size community bank model.
-Their website emphasizes faith-based values, community involvement, and specialized banking divisions tailored to specific industries and populations.
+Their website emphasizes faith-based values, community involvement, and listed banking divisions tailored to specific industries and populations.

 The bank offers comprehensive personal banking products including checking accounts, savings accounts, money market accounts, CDs, IRAs, personal credit cards, personal loans, mortgages, and insurance products.
 On the business side, Regent provides business checking, savings, CDs, credit cards, SBA loans, commercial lending, remote deposit capture, and treasury services covering payables, receivables, cash management, fraud mitigation, and merchant services.

-Regent's distinguishing factors include specialized banking divisions for agricultural, cannabis, healthcare, Hispanic, non-profit, and tech sectors—indicating intentional focus on underserved or niche markets.
+Regent's distinguishing factors include listed banking divisions for agricultural, cannabis, healthcare, Hispanic, non-profit, and tech sectors—indicating intentional focus on underserved or niche markets.
 The bank emphasizes community engagement through events like the Non-Profit Leadership Series and Executive Luncheon Series, plus a faith component with Prayer Team, Daily Devotional, and Faith in Business initiatives.
 This positions them as values-driven beyond typical banking operations.

 A honest assessment recognizes that the website provides limited specific product details, rates, fees, or competitive metrics.
 The heavy faith messaging and community focus may appeal strongly to certain demographics but could be neutral or off-putting to others.
 Without access to their charter, branch locations, asset size, or regulatory history, the full scope of their regional presence and financial stability cannot be independently verified beyond the FDIC insurance claim.